usagikatto/Thesis/README.md

 In order to run the model please open the "model.ipnyb"

-*Please note that this is a prototype and not the final outcome of the model*
+*Please note that this is a prototype and only display the vendors dataset this is not the final outcome of the model*